 - Donor Funding: The Host Administration provides partial (base) funding for the TIWB programme, e.g. the Expert's travel costs or daily expenses.
 This base funding is complemented by additional "top-up" funding by a Donor in order to meet the remaining programme costs.
 Often, the Donor is already involved in providing a broader programme of development assistance to the Host Administration (or its Ministry of Finance).

-- Sponsored Secondments: If the Expert is an official currently on secondment from a Partner Administration, the costs of the TIWB Programme may be partially or fully funded by the Partner Administration.
+- Sponsored Secondments: If the Expert is an official currently on secondment from a Partner Administration, the costs of the TIWB programme may be partially or fully funded by the Partner Administration.
 For example, the Partner Administration may continue to pay the salary of the official, and may also cover the Expert's travel and daily expenses.
-Alternatively, the Host Administration or a Donor Partner could meet the Expert's travel and daily expenses.
-Occasionally, the Partner country's governmental development agency, rather than the Partner Administration, will bear all or part of the Programme costs.
+Alternatively, the Host Administration or a Donor could meet the Expert's travel and daily expenses.
+Occasionally, the Partner country's governmental development agency, rather than the Partner Administration, will bear all or part of the programme costs.

 - TIWB Funding: In the case where the Expert is an industry expert, a retired tax official, a currently serving official who has taken leave without pay from his or her full-time position, or a TIWB Roster Expert, the TIWB programme is financed through the UNDP-managed TIWB Fund.